zealdocs/zeal/README.md

 ### Requirements
 * Qt 5.2+
-* `bsdtar` is required for the built-in docset extracting to work
 * `libappindicator` and `libappindicator-devel` for notifications
 * you may need to install `libqt5webkit5-dev` and `qtbase5-private-dev`